-(14) the annexes are amended in accordance with the Annex to this Directive.
+(14) the Annexes are amended in accordance with the Annex to this Directive.

 Member States shall bring into force the laws, regulations and administrative provisions necessary to comply with this Directive by XXXX [Please insert the date 24 months following the date of entry into force] at the latest.
-They shall immediately communicate to the Commission the text of those provisions.
+They shall immediately communicate the text of those measures to the Commission.

-When Member States adopt those provisions, they shall contain a reference to this Directive or be accompanied by such a reference on the occasion of their official publication.
-Member States shall determine how such reference is to be made.
+When Member States adopt those measures, they shall contain a reference to this Directive or be accompanied by such a reference on the occasion of their official publication.
+They shall also include a statement that references in existing laws, regulations and administrative provisions to the Directive(s) repealed by this Directive shall be construed as references to this Directive.
+Member States shall determine how such reference is to be made and how that statement is to be formulated.